seezee/WP-FOFT-Loader/readme.md

 * Family names must match the names you input on the “Optimize” screen.
 * Omit weights and styles from the font name
 * All declarations must start with the fonts-stage-1 class
-* See the Documentation screen to view the Stage 1 CSS that this plugin loads by default.
+* See the Documentation screen to view the Stage 1 <abbr title="Cascading Style Sheets">CSS</abbr> that this plugin loads by default.

 Incorrect: